muhme/joomla-branches-tester/README.md

 1. The user requests a password reset with click on 'Forgot your Password?' in their web browser.
    This request is sent to the Joomla PHP code on the web server `jbt_51`.
-2. An email is sent via SMTP from the web server `jbt_51` to the email relay `jbt_relay`, where it is duplicated.
+2. An email is sent via SMTP from the web server `jbt_51` to the email relay `jbt_relay`.
    In the Joomla `configuration.php` file, the `smtpport` is configured as `7025`."
-3. The email relay `jbt_relay` duplicates the email and sends the first email via SMTP to the email catcher `jbt_mail`.
+3. The email relay `jbt_relay` triplicates the email and sends the first email via SMTP to the email catcher `jbt_mail`.
 4. The email relay `jbt_relay` tries to deliver the second email to `smtp-tester`.
    But no System Tests is running, the email cannot be delivered and is thrown away.
+5. The email relay `jbt_relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
+   But no Cypress GUI is running, the email cannot be delivered and is thrown away.
-5. System Test is started with the bash script `test.sh` in the Cypress container `jbt_cypress`.
+6. System Test is started with the bash script `test.sh` in the Cypress container `jbt_cypress`.
-   In the Cypress `cypres.config.mjs` file, the `smtp_port` is configured as `7125`.
+   In the Cypress `cypress.config.mjs` file, the `smtp_port` is configured as `7125`.
    While the System Tests is running `smtp-tester` is listening on port 7125.
-6. One of the System Tests specs executes an action in Joomla PHP code that generates an email.
+7. One of the System Tests specs executes an action in Joomla PHP code that generates an email.
-7. Again the email is sent via SMTP from the web server `jbt_51` to the email relay `jbt_relay`, where it is duplicated.
+8. Again the email is sent via SMTP from the web server `jbt_51` to the email relay `jbt_relay`, where it is duplicated.
-8. Again the email relay `jbt_relay` duplicates the email and sends the first email via SMTP to the email catcher `jbt_mail`.
+9. Again the email relay `jbt_relay` triplicates the email and sends the one email via SMTP to the `jbt_cypress` container with `smtp-tester` running in .
-9. This time the second email could be delivered to the `smtp-tester`.
    The Cypress test can check and validate the email.
+10. Again the email relay `jbt_relay` sents one copy via SMTP to the email catcher `jbt_mail`.
+11. Again the email relay `jbt_relay` tries to deliver the third email to locally running Cypress GUI with `smtp-tester`.
+But no Cypress GUI is running, the email cannot be delivered and is thrown away.

-Therefore `cypres.config.mjs` uses a different SMTP port than `configuration.php`.
+Therefore, the `cypress.config.mjs` file uses a different SMTP port (7125) than the `configuration.php` file (7025).
+Additionally, the `cypress.config.local.mjs` file is used with yet another SMTP port (7325) for running the Cypress GUI locally.

 ---